Daily Jobs › Project Management

 root cause analysis

 The first step in any problem-solving process is to identify the problem.
-It’s a daunting but necessary step that cannot be bypassed even if you don’t know how to solve the problem itself.
+It’s a necessary step that cannot be bypassed even if you don’t know how to solve the problem itself.
 One of the most effective ways to identify the problem is to conduct a root cause analysis (which can be enhanced with tools like ClickUp time tracking).
 But what is a root cause analysis, exactly?
-In this article, we cover everything from root cause analysis and its approaches to how to conduct a root cause investigation effectively.
+In this article, we cover everything from root cause analysis to how to conduct a root cause investigation effectively.

 Understanding Root Cause Analysis: The Key to Effective Problem Solving